EXIF Metadata Viewer

 Frequently Asked Questions

 EXIF (Exchangeable Image File Format) is a standard for storing metadata in image files.
 When you take a photo, your camera or smartphone automatically embeds information like camera model, date/time, exposure settings, and sometimes GPS coordinates into the image file.
+You can also view a visual summary with our JPG Analyzer.

 Yes!
 Our viewer supports RAW formats from major camera manufacturers including Canon (CR2, CR3), Nikon (NEF), Sony (ARW), Adobe DNG, Olympus (ORF), Panasonic (RW2), Fujifilm (RAF), and more.
 RAW files typically contain the most comprehensive metadata.